 Research funding bodies, such as the Swedish Research Council, Riksbankens Jubileumsfond and Horizon 2020 now require that publications that are published using open access have a Creative Commons licence.
 The most common Creative Commons licence used by OA journals/publishers is CC BY.
 This licence means that you, as the author, allow others to use, distribute, tweak, modify and build upon your work, even in commercial contexts.
 Those who use your CC-licensed works should state that you are the author.

 Hybrid open access

 A variant of gold open access is the hybrid model that many commercial subscription-based publishers now offer.
 This means that you pay for the right to make your publication immediately available to interested readers and retain your author’s rights.
 This model is costly, almost twice as expensive on average as direct publishing in an OA journal, and is criticised because the publisher takes in revenues for both the publishing fee and subscription fees.
 Other articles in that issue of the journal for which the author does not pay an OA option wind up behind the paywall.
 The hybrid model may be an option when the research funding body requires open access within a certain period and you want to continue to be published in a traditional journal.
-Please look closely at UU’s discounts, both for direct and hybrid variations of open access publishing.
+Please look closely at open access agreements for Uppsala University, both for direct and hybrid variations of open access publishing.